nordeck/matrix-neoboard/docs/model/matrix-rtc-events.md

 # MatrixRTC Events Data Model

-Having the option to use MatrixRTC as an alternative to WebRTC introduces some
+Having the option to use [MSC4143: MatrixRTC][MSC4143] as an alternative to WebRTC introduces some
 changes:

 We add the `m.rtc.slot` state event (or the unstable `org.matrix.msc4143.rtc.slot`).
-It is defined in MatrixRTC as applicaiton virtual location.
+It is defined in MatrixRTC as an application virtual location.

-We replace the `net.nordeck.whiteboard.sessions` state event with the MatrixRTC `m.rtc.member` membership **sticky** event (or the unstable `org.matrix.msc4143.rtc.member`).
+We replace the `net.nordeck.whiteboard.sessions` state event with the MatrixRTC `m.rtc.member` **sticky** membership event (or the unstable `org.matrix.msc4143.rtc.member`).
+Sticky events are defined by [MSC4354: Sticky Event][MSC4354].

 We no longer need to use To Device Messages for establishing peer connections.
 All signaling and connection logic is now handled by the LiveKit Client SDK and LiveKit Server backend.